Perwahl/SOVLRules/docs/SetupAndDeployment.md

 Solid terrain like cliffs and buildings are <span style="color:#77a8a3"> **Impassable** </span>  and block movement completely.

 Some features like forests and swamps can be traversed, but slow down movement.
-Any unit that enters or starts its turn inside **Difficult Terrain** reduces its movement by 25%.
+Any unit that enters or starts its turn inside <span style="color:#77a8a3"> **Difficult Terrain** </span> reduces its movement by 25%.
 If a unit has less than 25% of its movement allowance left its not allowed to enter difficult terrain.

 Terrain features like forests, cliffs and buildings are tall enough to block **Line of Sight** for most units.
 Line of sight is needed to declare charges, use missile weapons and for casting some spells.